meyerbw10/Weather-Dashboard/README.md

 ## Project Description

 For my 6th Challenge its time to make a Weather Dashboard!
+I want to make a text box that will look up the city that I want and display the current weather Index for that City.
 My projects are on display via Github, with clickable images as well as my resume in a clickable PDF file.

 ---